J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h2>What are Registers?</h2>

 Registers are temporary storage areas that are built into the CPU.
-Registers can be used to store data, move data to and from other registers or move data to and from memory etc. The registers that we will working with primarily is:
+Registers can be used to store data, move data to and from other registers or move data to and from memory etc. The registers that we will be working with primarily is:

 <ul>
   <li>RAX</li>